Waterford Heritage Days

-Waterford Days is celebrated every year on the third full weekend in July.
-Everyone is invited to join us on July 20, 21, and 22, 2018!
+Waterford Heritage Days is celebrated every year on the third full weekend in July.
+Everyone is invited to join us year!

 Since 1795, Waterford has been celebrating its history, heritage, and citizens with a variety of community celebrations.
-Since 1974, we enjoyed this summer event, formerly called Heritage Days, and now simply Waterford Days.
-Bottom line, no matter what you call it, it is an opportunity to showcase our community, its churches, non-profits, booster groups, businesses, and more.
+Since 1974, we have enjoyed this summer event.
+It is an opportunity to showcase our community, its churches, non-profits, booster groups, businesses, and more.

 Originally organized by Ginny Bullman with the help of Zona Miller of the Fort LeBoeuf Historical Society, it was a very small event the first year that included a “general store” where the historical society sold various items to raise money to save the Eagle Hotel from demolition.

 In 2013, the event was going to be canceled for a variety of reason.
-At that time, a small group of local residents stepped up to ensure that the event continued as it is a very important fundraiser for the local area non-profits and school booster groups.
-The name “Heritage Days” is owned by the former organizers, so the name was changed to “Waterford Days”.
+At that time, a small group of local residents stepped up to ensure that the event was held that year as it is a very important fundraiser for the local area non-profits and school booster groups.
+The name “Heritage Days” was assumed to be owned by the former organizers, so the name was changed to “Waterford Days”.
 This group of concerned citizens included: JoAnne Lenart-Weary, Heather Waite, Judy Nelson, Jake Banta, Vicki Cuic, Kimberly Stebick, Marlene Lewis, Paula Harris, Jeffrey Herman, Daniel Ward, Terri and Rich Goodenow, and Kathy Williams.